jensonp/project-steam-engine/backend-deep-dive-fixed.md

 scored.sort((a, b) => b.score - a.score);
 ```

-If two candidates have scores that differ by less than `Number.EPSILON` (2.22e-16), their relative order is determined by V8's Timsort stability: elements with equal comparison values retain their original order.
+If two candidates have scores that differ by less than `Number.​EPSILON` (2.22e-16), their relative order is determined by V8's Timsort stability: elements with equal comparison values retain their original order.
 This means insertion order (which is arbitrary -- Map iteration order) determines the tiebreaker.

 For recommendation quality, this is irrelevant (two games with score difference < 1e-16 are effectively equivalent recommendations).